 Vietnam grants investment decision to US$4-billion LNG project

-The Hanoitimes - This is the biggest foreign direct investment project in the Mekong Delta so far, scheduled to become fully operational by the end of 2027.
+This is the biggest foreign direct investment project in the Mekong Delta so far, scheduled to become fully operational by the end of 2027.

 Authorities in Vietnam’s Mekong Delta province of Bac Lieu on January 21 granted in-principle approval to a lmega iquefied natural gas (LNG) project which will cost US$4 billion to Singapore-based Delta Offshore Energy (DeltaOE).